Nicky Lopez Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.44 team ERA ranks 22nd among all MLB pitching staffs.
+- The Tigers' 4.44 team ERA ranks 20th among all league pitching staffs.

-- Tigers pitchers combine to give up 112 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- Tigers pitchers combine to give up 112 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- Manning gets the start for the Tigers, his sixth of the season.
-He is 3-1 with a 3.72 ERA and 20 strikeouts in 29 2/3 innings pitched.
+- Lorenzen gets the start for the Tigers, his 17th of the season.
+He is 4-6 with a 3.75 ERA and 73 strikeouts in 93 2/3 innings pitched.

-- In his last outing on Saturday, July 8 against the Toronto Blue Jays, the right-hander tossed 6 2/3 scoreless innings without surrendering a hit.
+- The righty last pitched on Sunday against the Seattle Mariners, when he went 6 2/3 scoreless innings while giving up two hits.

-- In five games this season, the 25-year-old has amassed a 3.72 ERA and 6.2 strikeouts per nine innings, while giving up a batting average of .200 to opposing hitters.
+- In 16 games this season, the 31-year-old has an ERA of 3.75, with 7 strikeouts per nine innings.
+Opponents are batting .240 against him.

 © 2023 Data Skrive.
 All rights reserved.